Would you like time and space to think?

 What are the benefits of creating a Thinking Environment for a group or a team?

 I’m fascinated by what happens when we stop interrupting, when we listen to ignite instead of listening to reply.
-When people listen well and dialogue respectfully, when they let go of unhelpful behaviours, they can build on each other’s thinking.
-Accessing everyone’s expertise and knowledge broadens the options available to the group , and sharing information in this way leads to collaboration.
+When people listen with care, when they let go of unhelpful behaviours, they can dialogue respectfully and build on each other’s thinking.

 Creating these conditions will build trust and connection in a team and will lead to better performance.